TnTech-ECE/F25_Team7_SECONHardwareCompetition2025/Reports/Team 7 Conceptual Design.md

   - The dual-layer detection algorithm, combining drone-based aerial scanning and robot-based close-range confirmation, was chosen because it offers a balanced trade-off between speed, accuracy, and redundancy for locating Astro-Ducks and antennas within the three-minute fully autonomous competition run.
 While having either the robot or drone solely locating the antennas is a solution, the division of task between the two is the most effecient for time and computaional workload.
 The drone performs a wide-area, low-detail scanning in the beginning of the match.
 The robot performs local, high-detail verification of the Astro-Ducks and antennas using refined classification.
 This cooperative algorithm ensures rapid and accurate object localization in a time critical competition.

 The image below shoes an example of objects being identified using the Yolov5 object detection algorithm.
-This shall translate the the ground robot to identify the Astro-Ducks and antennas using close-range confirmation.
+This shall translate to the ground robot to identify the Astro-Ducks and antennas using close-range confirmation.

 ![image](https://github.com/TnTech-ECE/F25_Team7_SECONHardwareCompetition2025/blob/Conceptual_Design/Reports/Poster%20Template/Images/yolov5ObjectDetection.png)